-Design and test your Boomilever structures, using the Science Olympiad App
+Design and test your Bridge structures, using the Science Olympiad App

-SkyCiv has partnered with Science Olympiad to help digitize the Science Olympiad competition for the 2020-21 season!
+SkyCiv has partnered with Science Olympiad to help digitize the Science Olympiad competition for the 2021-22 season!
 The app sits inside SkyCiv Structural 3D to simulate the competition testing.
-Not sure how to model or design your boomilever?
-See this article on how to model a boomilever in SkyCiv with video and a step-by-step guide.

-The SkyCiv Science Olympiad App will auto-analyze and test your Boomilever based on the competition criteria.
-Instead of physically building the model and testing it under the load of a bucket of sand, the App will apply the load gradually and test it based on Finite Element Analysis.
+The SkyCiv Science Olympiad App will auto-analyze and test your structure based on the competition criteria.
+Instead of physically building the model and testing it under a load of a bucket of sand, the App will apply the load gradually and test it based on Finite Element Analysis.
 Key results are then displayed, with some insight into why the structure is failing.

 After signing up for a Science Olympiad Account (or SkyCiv Student Account), login and visit your account settings: